QubesOS/qubes-doc/configuration/multimedia.md

 `qvm-clone debian-9 t-multimedia`

-As we need to install some package outside of the regular repositories you need to enable networking for the Template VM.

-`qvm-prefs --set t-multimedia netvm sys-firewall`

 Launch a Terminal in the new template VM:

 `qvm-run --auto t-multimedia gnome-terminal`

 Important:
-Enter all the following commands in the terminal of the template VM

-Become the root user to run all following command without the need to use sudo in the multimedia template VM
+Enter all the following commands in the terminal of the template VM Become the root user to run all following command without the need to use sudo in the multimedia template VM

 `sudo -i`